oracle/node-oracledb/INSTALL.md

 ### <a name="instzip"></a> 3.3 Node-oracledb Installation on Linux with Instant Client ZIP files

-Follow these steps if your database is on a remote machine.
+Follow these steps if your database is on a remote machine and your Linux distribution uses the Debian package format, for example if you are using Ubuntu.
+These steps can also be used if you prefer not to install RPMs.

 Questions and issues can be posted as [GitHub Issues][10].